 - International students may have difficulties finding a roommate unless they already know someone from their home institution.
 Use the International Student Exchange Facebook Page to help with this.

 Experience American family life through living in a homestay.
-The following companies specialize in screening and coordinating quality host families for international students.
-Both companies provide a variety of homestay options.
+The following company specializes in screening and coordinating quality host families for international students.

 - International students are guests in their host family’s house.
 Considering that, it is important for the guest to be open to and flexible with the family’s customs, lifestyle, rules, and cultural habits that will most likely be different than the international student’s.